ICanBoogie/Event/README.md

 ## Documentation

 The package is documented as part of the [ICanBoogie][] framework [documentation](http://icanboogie.org/docs/).
-The documentation for the package and its dependencies can be generated with the `make doc` command.
-The documentation is generated in the `docs` directory using [ApiGen](http://apigen.org/).
-The package directory can later by cleaned with the `make clean` command.
+You can generate the documentation for the package and its dependencies with the `make doc` command.
+The documentation is generated in the `build/docs` directory.
+[ApiGen](http://apigen.org/) is required.
+The directory can later be cleaned with the `make clean` command.

 The following classes are documented: